autoinfra-ai/lingtual-embedded-chat/README.md

 we use https://cdn.jsdelivr.net/gh/autoinfra-ai/lingtual-embedded-chat@latest/dist/build/static/js/bundle.min.js in our production code

 this means we will get the latest branch out of ANY branch.
-Only work off main, and only push when you are ready for prod
+Only push your npm run build output if you want it to go to prod

 ## What is Lingtual?